-- A. Neurologists shall demonstrate the following competencies: - 1.
-To listen to and understand patients and to attend to nonverbal communication - 2.
-To communicate effectively with patients using verbal, nonverbal, and written skills as appropriate - 3.
-To develop and maintain a therapeutic alliance with patients by Neurology Core Competencies Outline, page 4 of 9

-- 4. To partner with patients to develop an agreed-upon health care management plan - 5.
-To transmit information to patients in a clear and meaningful fashion - 6.
-To understand the impact of the neurologist's own feelings and behavior so that it does not interfere with appropriate treatment - 7.
-To communicate effectively and work collaboratively with other health care and other professionals involved in the lives of patients and their families - 8.
-To educate patients, their families, and professionals about medical, psychosocial, and behavioral issues - 9.
-To preserve patient confidentiality - B. Neurologists shall demonstrate the ability to obtain, interpret, and evaluate consultations from other medical specialties.
+- A. Child neurologists shall demonstrate the following competencies: - 1.
+To listen to and understand patients and their families and to attend to verbal and nonverbal communication - 2.
+To communicate effectively with patients and their families using verbal, nonverbal, and written skills as appropriate - 3.
+To develop and maintain a therapeutic alliance with patients and their families by instilling feelings of trust, honesty, openness, rapport, and comfort in their relationships with child neurologists - 4.
+To partner with patients' families to develop an agreed-upon health care management plan - 5.
+To transmit information to patients and their families and/or caregivers in a clear and meaningful fashion - 6.
+To understand the impact of the child neurologist's own feelings and behavior so that it does not interfere with appropriate treatment - 7.
+To communicate effectively and work collaboratively with other health care providers - 8.
+To educate patients, families, and professionals about medical, psychosocial, and behavioral issues - 9.
+To preserve patient confidentiality - B. Child neurologists shall demonstrate the ability to obtain, interpret, and evaluate consultations from other medical specialties.
 This shall include: - 1.
 Knowing when to solicit consultation and having the sensitivity to assess the need for consultation - 2.
 Formulating and clearly communicating the consultation question - 3.
 Discussing the consultation findings with the consultant - 4.
-Discussing the consultation findings with the patient and family - C. Neurologists shall serve as effective consultants to other medical specialists, and community agencies by demonstrating the abilities to: - 1.
-Communicate effectively with the requesting party to refine the consultation question - 2.
+Discussing the consultation findings with the patient and family - C. Child neurologists shall serve as effective consultants to other medical specialists, and community agencies by demonstrating the abilities to: - 1.
+Communicate effectively with the requesting party - 2.
 Maintain the role of consultant - 3.
 Communicate clear and specific recommendations - 4.
-Respect the knowledge and expertise of the requesting professionals - D. Neurologists shall demonstrate the ability to communicate effectively with patients and their families by: - 1.
-Matching all communication to the educational and intellectual levels of patients and their families - 2.
+Respect the knowledge and expertise of the requesting professionals - D. Child neurologists shall demonstrate the ability to communicate effectively with patients and their families by:

+- 1. Matching all communication to the educational and intellectual levels of patients and their families - 2.
 Demonstrating sociocultural competence to patients and their families - 3.
-Providing explanations of neurologic disorders and treatment that are jargon free and matched to the educational/intellectual levels of patients and their families - 4.
+Providing explanations of neurologic disorders and treatment using language that is jargon free and matched to the educational/intellectual levels of patients and their families - 4.
 Providing preventive education that is understandable and practical - 5.
 Respecting patients' cultural, ethnic, religious, and economic backgrounds - 6.
-Developing and enhancing rapport and a working alliance with patients and their families

-- 7. Ensuring that the patient and/or family have understood the communication - 8.
-Responding promptly to electronic communications when used as a communication method agreed upon by neurologists and their patients and patients' families - E. Neurologists shall maintain up-to-date medical records and write legible prescriptions.
-These records must capture essential information while simultaneously respecting patient privacy, and they must be useful to health professionals outside neurology. - F. Neurologists shall demonstrate the ability to work effectively within a multidisciplinary treatment team, including being able to: - 1.
+Developing and enhancing rapport and a working alliance with patients and their families - 7.
+Ensuring that the patient and/or family have understood the communication - 8.
+Responding promptly to electronic communications when used as a communication method agreed upon by child neurologists and their patients and patients' families - E. Child neurologists shall maintain up-to-date medical records and assure accurate prescriptions.
+These records must capture essential information while simultaneously respecting patient privacy, and they must be useful to health professionals outside neurology.
+Electronic prescriptions must be entered accurately and transmitted securely. - F. Child neurologists shall demonstrate the ability to work effectively within a multidisciplinary treatment team, including being able to: - 1.
 Listen effectively - 2.
 Elicit needed information from team members - 3.
 Integrate information from different disciplines - 4.
 Manage conflict - 5.
-Clearly communicate an integrated treatment plan - G. Neurologists shall demonstrate the ability to communicate effectively with patients and their families while respecting confidentiality.
+Clearly communicate an integrated treatment plan when appropriate - G. Child neurologists shall demonstrate the ability to communicate effectively with patients and their families while respecting confidentiality.
 Such communication may include: - 1.
 The results of the assessment - 2.
 Use of informed consent when considering investigative procedures - 3.
 Genetic counseling, palliative care, and end-of-life issues when appropriate - 4.
 Consideration and compassion for the patient in providing accurate medical information and prognosis - 5.
 The risks and benefits of the proposed treatment plan, including possible side effects of medications and/or complications of non-pharmacologic treatments - 6.
-Alternatives (if any) to the proposed treatment plan - 7.
-Appropriate education concerning the disorder, its prognosis, and prevention strategies
+Alternatives (if any) to the proposed treatment plan

+7. Appropriate education concerning the disorder, its prognosis, and prevention strategies